Wai Hon's Blog

 export COLORTERM=truecolor

-To get true color support in Tmux, add these to the .tmux.conf
+There are few ways to get true color support in Tmux,

 # .tmux.conf